Lindsey-R/psy8712-final/README.md

    This file answers the 2nd research question, producing correlation table between GRE and GPA under each demographic group.
   5. RQ3 - predicting GPA.R
    This file answers the 3rd research question, predict GPA with all selected variables using for ML models: OLS, glmnet, random forest, and xgboost.
 * The "shiny" folder contains a shinyapp "GREShinyAPP".
 It contains "app.R" showing the script of a shiny app, and "data.rds" used to produce the shiny app.
+The shiny app can be found (here)[https://purplefishlovespig.shinyapps.io/greshinyapp/]